babel-utils/babel-plugin-tester/README.md

 import { pluginTester } from 'babel-plugin-tester';
 import identifierReversePlugin from '../identifier-reverse-plugin';

-// NOTE: you can use beforeAll, afterAll, beforeEach, and afterEach as usual
+// NOTE: you can use beforeAll, afterAll, beforeEach, and afterEach as usual,
+// but initial configuration tasks, like loading content from fixture files,
+// will complete when pluginTester is called which means BEFORE beforeAll runs.

 pluginTester({
   plugin: identifierReversePlugin,